 Thermoplastic Starch (TPS) Food Packaging: Advanced Reinforcement Strategies

-Biological polymers often struggle to balance environmental commitments with structural integrity.
-While Thermoplastic Starch (TPS) represents a sustainable frontier for food packaging, its inherent molecular flexibility frequently results in insufficient mechanical strength and poor moisture resistance.
+Biological polymers often struggle to balance eco-friendliness with structural integrity.
+While TPS represents a sustainable future, its inherent flexibility often leads to insufficient mechanical strength and poor moisture resistance.

-To bridge this performance gap, our latest TPS formulations leverage three critical reinforcement strategies designed to meet industrial-grade requirements.
+"Our latest TPS formulations leverage three critical reinforcement strategies designed to meet rigorous industrial-grade requirements."

 Nano-Reinforcement: The "Steel Rebar" Effect